-One way the informants suggest they tried to promote ‘equality’ was by finding out about children’s lives and building positive relationships.
+One way they suggest they tried to promote ‘equality’ was by finding out about children’s lives and building positive relationships.
 They appear uncomfortable ‘labelling’ children in particular ways, and they refer explicitly to how these issues were discussed at the time by the likes of Hargreaves (1967) and Keddie (1971).
 Ann claims English ‘seemed to me to be intimately bound up with the development of the person, of the individual’.
 Ann’s focus is interesting here because personal fulfilment is prioritised over ‘skills’ or ‘knowledge’.
 I asked her how this approach related to formal assessments, and she said,

-‘But in a way [Pause] in a way that didn’t seem to be the point of what we were doing.
+‘But in a way...that didn’t seem to be the point of what we were doing.
 I mean, I’m sure it was, but how interesting you see all these years later I can’t remember anything about that.
-That doesn’t seem to me to be the significant thing in what we were doing.
-We were actually, er, you know, we were developing a pupil’s ability to er, to write, to read, to learn and to interact, to, to have a sense of team-work and co-operation.
-Er, and to question, and to above all be prepared to make a mess of something, to, to make mistakes and then discuss them, not to be condemned for them, but to discuss them and to build on them for further development later.
+We…were developing a pupil’s ability...to write, to read, to learn and to interact, to, to have a sense of team-work and co-operation.
+Er, and to question, and to above all be prepared to make a mess of something, to, to make mistakes and then discuss them, not to be condemned for them…and to build on them for further development later.
 So er, empowerment was, it was a high priority, absolute high priority!’

 Ann claims English lessons aimed at developing the ‘person’ are linked ‘of course with happiness, with a sense of purpose, a sense of fulfilment and not the least dimension here of course is relationships’.
 Ann and Michael draw on a range of sometimes competing discourses.
 Michael connects practice with ‘socialist perspectives’, ‘equality and justice’, drawing on radical discourses of the time.
 Dixon’s ‘growth’ model can be heard in Ann’s insistence that practice in English is ‘intimately bound up with the development of the person’.
 All the informants suggest ‘positive relationships’ are a crucial ingredient of worthwhile practice in English, yet they approach this idea from different perspectives.
 Ann, Liz and David draw on ‘progressive’ and ‘child-centred’ discourses.
 Michael, Steve and Shaun draw on more ‘radical’ perspectives.